ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-file-user-store/grpc_service_basic_auth_file_user_store.md

     scopes=["scope2", "scope3"]' > Config.toml
     ```

 Setting up the service is the same as setting up the unary RPC service with additional configurations.
-You can refer to the [unary RPC service](/learn/by-example/grpc-service-unary/) to implement the service used below.
+You can refer to the [gRPC service - Unary RPC](/learn/by-example/grpc-service-unary/) to implement the service used below.

 Execute the command below to run the service.

    ::: out grpc_service_basic_auth_file_user_store.server.out :::

->**Tip:** You can invoke the above service via the [gRPC Basic Auth client](/learn/by-example/grpc-client-basic-auth).
+>**Tip:** You can invoke the above service via the [gRPC client - Basic authentication](/learn/by-example/grpc-client-basic-auth).

 ## Related links
 - [`grpc:FileUserStoreConfig` record - API documentation](https://lib.ballerina.io/ballerina/grpc/latest/records/FileUserStoreConfig)